Railway Mutton Curry

 - Do not let the curry boil vigorously after adding the coconut milk, as it will likely split or curdle.

-- Mustard oil or coconut oil can be used for a more rustic and traditional professional flavor profile.
+- Mustard oil or coconut oil can be used for a more rustic and traditional flavor profile.

-Nutritional Information(Per 300g)
+Nutritional Information(Per 1 serving)

 430 kcal